vlcn-io/vlcn-orm/packages/integrations/README.md

 # Integrations

+TODO: deprecate this package in favor of the revised `extensions` model.

 Integration contribute to the grammar to enable describing and generating code for new items in a schema.

 Things that can be contributed by an integration: